 Powering up the printer for the first time triggers the previously mentioned first time installation walkthrough on the control panel which will guide you through calibrating the heated bed.
 The calibration involves tweaking four micro-adjustable screws positioned on each corner.

 The lack of an auto-calibration feature seemed a rather sizeable oversight for such a pricy machine, but the way the printer provides specific and easy to follow instructions to level the heat bed means this isn’t a negative.
 Position the extruder at three points on the bed then follow the instructions to adjust the screws provided by the printer.

-The process is hassle-free and takes only a matter of minutes.
-A novice won’t stumble while a veteran is sure to be baffled at the ease of the whole procedure.
+The process is hassle-free and takes only several minutes.
+A novice won’t stumble, while a veteran is sure to be amused by the ease of the whole procedure.